bitnami/charts/bitnami/magento/README.md

 <!--- app-name: Magento -->

-# Magento packaged by Bitnami
+# Bitnami package for Magento

 Magento is a powerful open source e-commerce platform.
 With easy customizations and rich features, it allows retailers to grow their online businesses in a cost-effective way.